demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-tag-asset-remove

 ***
-Removes tags from a list of assets
+Removes tags from a list of assets.

 #### Base Command